-DUI Misdemeanor in Washington
+DUI Misdemeanor Defense

-DUI charges come in many varieties, but the vast majority of DUI charges are DUI misdemeanor charges.
+DUI (or DWI) charges come in many varieties, but the vast majority of DUI charges are DUI misdemeanor charges.
 Specifically, they are gross misdemeanors.
 A gross misdemeanor charge is punishable by up to 364 days in jail and a $5,000.00 fine.
 If this is your first DUI offense, it will definitely be charged as a DUI misdemeanor.
-DUI felony is a more serious DUI charge reserved for DUI offenders with multiple prior DUI offenses.
+DUI felony is a more serious DUI charge reserved for DUI offenders with multiple prior offenses.

 DUI misdemeanor convictions in Washington carry five years of probation, hefty legal fines and fees, alcohol and drug treatment, an ignition interlock requirement, attendance at a Victim’s Panel, and a license suspension.
 There may also be options like Deferred Prosecution that divert a DUI out of the criminal justice system and can get the case eventually dismissed.
 In other cases, a DUI charge might be reduced to a reduced criminal charge like Negligent Driving or Reckless Driving.
 No two DUI cases are the same and can include alcohol, marijuana, more serious drugs, or even valid prescriptions.
 DUIs may require expert testimony, medical testimony relating to blood testing, or even affirmative defenses.
 A DUI attorney can help you decide whether your case should go to trial or be negotiated.